FluffyBullet/first_template/README.md

 Services are aimed towards a wide range of audiences who are looking to entertain a group or party of people during their hosting.
 Primarily targeted to the wedding scene, but not limiting or restricting parties for working environments, birthday parties, celebratory events.

-My designs were used for the
+My designs were used for the unique and simplistic views to the customer.
+All competitor websites were created in a block by block format with animation scrolling through an array of images.
+The views were effective, but rushed users to navigate away from the page.

 ## User Experience (UX)
 ### User Expectations